shuta-tech/robosys_2021_ros/README.md

   - 10000〜999999: 4~7
   - 100000〜: Provide enough credits to graduate.(Displayed as ```I allow you to graduate this college```)

-The number of credits you receive is randomly determined by a random number.
+The number of credits is determined by a random number.

 # Execution environment
 This package have been developed and tested on ROS Melodic.
 Please see below for details.